 natural springs in the area and Wilton Water.

 Above: The Crofton Beam Engine House - photo by Chris Allen and reproduced by kind permission

 Above: The Boulton and Watt Engine - the oldest still working in the world - photo by Chris Allen and reproduced by

-The Boulton and Watt engine installed there dates from 1812 and still operates
+The Boulton and Watt engine dates from 1812 and still operates

 Canal Trust on 01380 721279 for details.
 The need

-for a continuous supply of water here was the most pressing problem for the original engineers who contrived to evolve all sorts of
+for a continuous supply of water here was the most pressing problem for the original engineers who contrived all sorts of

 solutions to the problem.
 One of the Cornish Beam Engines - the Boulton and Watt - is the oldest working

 beam engine in the world which is still in its original engine house, capable of actually doing the job for which is was intended.
 The